fieldtrip/website/tutorial/beamformingextended.md

 Details on head models can be found [here](/tutorial/headmodel_meg) or [here](/example/make_leadfields_using_different_headmodels).
 Another tutorial on beamforming that covers options without contrasting conditions [can be found here](/tutorial/beamformer#source_analysiswithout_contrasting_condition).
 Computing event-related fields with [MNE](/tutorial/minimumnormestimate) or [LCMV](/tutorial/beamformer_lcmv) might be of interest.
 More information on [common filters can be found here](/example/common_filters_in_beamforming).
 See [here for source statistics](/example/source_statistics).
 If you want to dive deeper into coherence, [take a look here](/tutorial/coherence).
 And in the appendix there is a way described how to [compute virtual MEG sensors](/tutorial/virtual_sensors).

-## See also these frequenty asked questions
+## See also these frequently asked questions

 {% include seealso category="faq" tag1="source" %}
 {% include seealso category="faq" tag1="connectivity" %}